gautam-menon-on-github/CapstoneProject/README.md

 # 🌍 AI-Driven Natural Hazard Prediction

-Our capstone project investigates the application of machine learning models for predicting natural hazards, focusing on major disasters in India such as floods and cyclones.
+This project investigates the application of machine learning models for predicting natural hazards, focusing on major disasters in India such as floods and cyclones.
 It features a comparative performance analysis of **K-Nearest Neighbors (KNN)**, **Support Vector Machines (SVM)**, and **Decision Trees (DT)**.

 ## 📌 Overview